epadam/Machine-Learning-Tutorial-Demo-Resources/ML_Tabular.md

 In this section we talk about tricks and tips for data analysis with machine learning.

+## What you have to think (General Guide)
+* What do you want to predict
+* What data source do you need, do you need ETL pipeline, use autoML for prediction?
+* Is the model responsible?

 All the nodebooks in this section: